 Food in Palau

-The main island of Koror caters to a range of tastes, including Korean, Chinese and Western cuisine, which is preferred among the younger generation.
+The main island of Koror caters to a range of tastes, including Korean, Chinese and Western cuisine, which is preferred amongst the younger generation.

 Palauan cuisine incorporates local foods like root vegetables, fish and pork.
 The nation’s Filipino immigrants spiced up the indigenous cuisine with their own.
 For a truly local mealtime experience, you can also partake in the chewing of betel nuts or try out refreshing alcoholic drinks made from the Kava plant and coconut.